Money

 Chile

 The official currency of Chile is the Chilean Peso ($).
-In contrast to Argentina, US dollars are rarely used day-to-day when paying for things but are easy to exchange.
-Credit and debit cards are widely accepted throughout Chile.
+In contrast to Argentina, US dollars are rarely used day-to-day when paying for things but are easy to exchange during office hours (9am to 6pm).
+Some hotels may exchange USD for pesos in an emergency, but we wouldn’t recommend that you rely on it.

 Chile does not have a significant black market for foreign currency so you’ll largely find the same rate being applied throughout the country.